Door to Silence: Production

 Following the completion of Voices from Beyond, Lucio Fulci was approached by Aristide Massaccesi who read the short story "Porte del nulla" Fulci wrote, and suggested to adapt the story into Door to Silence.
+"Porte del nulla" was published in the anthology Le lune nere.
 Fulci recalled that Massaccesi encouraged him to go to New Orleans and to bring his daughter with him to assist on the film and save money on production.
 Fulci recalled that on arrival, none of his equipment worked.

-The film was shot on location in Madisonville, Louisiana over an 8-week period in April and May 1991.
+The film was shot on location in Madisonville, Louisiana over an eight-week period in April and May 1991.

+Fulci said the film was completed in 1992.

 Release

-It was released on video to Spanish-speaking countries as El enigma de la muerte.
+Massaccesi said that Door to Silence "didn't even sell a single brochure."
+In Italy, it was released on videocassette and did not receive any large scale release outside of the country, partially due to the bankruptcy of the production company Filmirage.
+Fulci attended screenings of Sette note in nero and The Beyond in late December 1992 and early 1993 where previews of Door to Silence were screened.

+Door to Silence was shown at the London Eurofest on December 11, 1994.
+It was shown later at the Rome Cine-club Detour screening on April 5, 1998.

+It was released on DVD by Raging Thunder with a 90 minute running time and by Severin Films with a 87 minute running time in the United States.

 Reception

-Allmovie opined that the film lacks "both the energy and invention of [Fulci's] more familiar work."
+AllMovie opined that the film lacks "both the energy and invention of [Fulci's] more familiar work."

 In a 1997 interview, Joe D'Amato said he did not understand why the film was a commercial failure as he believed it was very good and he had even invested much money in the jazz soundtrack.
 In another interview in 1998, he claimed this to be "the best movie I ever produced".